Do Rabbits Eat Roses?

 However, although it’s safe for rabbits to eat roses, you should gradually introduce any new food into their diet and monitor for any changes in their behavior or bowel movements.

-Roses are primarily ornamental plants, and they are not commonly consumed as a significant food source.
+Roses are primarily ornamental plants and are not commonly consumed as a significant food source.

-However, according to USDA FoodData Central, these are some nutrients found in edible rose products, such as rose hips (the fruit of the rose plant).
+However, according to USDA FoodData Central, these nutrients are found in edible rose species, such as rose hips (the fruit of the rose plant).

 Nutrient Approximate Content in Rose Hips